LARC-CMU-SMU/deeplight/README.md

 ### OFFLINE MODE: stable/python

-Download the weights files for LightNet and ScreenNet at the following URL, and put the files in "weights" folder:
+Download the weights files for LightNet and ScreenNet at the following URL, and put the files in "weights" folder (if not exist, create one in "python" folder):

 https://drive.google.com/drive/folders/1pkz3prKmwAsPRFtsS6NHyeCVZXAQV4c2?usp=sharing

-Download the test files at the following URL, and put the files in "test" folder:
+Download the test files at the following URL, and put the files in "test" folder (if not exist, create one in "python" folder):

 https://drive.google.com/drive/folders/1kmif3tUZfqG5S2NNanDKHsHADN__pjS1?usp=sharing

 Run the following command to test:

 python deeplight.py -v test/fixed_alice.avi -ltn weights/LightNet.h5 -scn weights/ScreenNet.json -t 4 -d log -o 0 -n -1

+papameters:

 -v: input video